oceanprotocol/docs/content/tutorials/get-ether-and-ocean-tokens.md

 - server: [faucet.oceanprotocol.com](https://faucet.oceanprotocol.com)

-You can also communicate with that server directly and get some Nile Ether into `<YOUR ADDRESS>` using the following command:
+You can also communicate with that server directly and get some Pacific Ether into `<YOUR ADDRESS>` using the following command:

 ```bash
 curl --data '{"address": "<YOUR ADDRESS>", "agent": "curl"}' -H "Content-Type: application/json" -X POST https://faucet.oceanprotocol.com/faucet
 ```

-In the above command you only need to replace `<YOUR ADDRESS>` with your own Ethereum address.

-Check out the [Ocean Faucet Server repository](https://github.com/oceanprotocol/faucet) to learn more about what the server provides.
+Check out the [Ocean Faucet server repository](https://github.com/oceanprotocol/faucet) to learn more about what the server provides.

 The Pacific faucet has a limit of one request every 24 hours for the same Ethereum address.
 But don't worry, the Ether given is more than enough for interacting with the network.